vinforge/SAM/SAM-whitepaper.md

 Executive Summary
 SAM (Small Agent Model) is a lightweight, highly capable AI framework built to operate efficiently in local environments with minimal resource overhead.
 It is designed to process, understand, and synthesize knowledge from documents while maintaining transparency, traceability, and adaptability.
 SAM achieves its intelligence and resilience not through brute-force training or size, but through a multi-layered suite of complementary mechanisms that include knowledge distillation, self-evaluation loops, memory ranking, enhanced citation systems with granular metadata tracking, structured prompt libraries, explicit refusal logic, intelligent query routing, and interactive feedback.

-**Recent Enhancement (2025):** SAM has been enhanced with selective LongBioBench-inspired features, including granular source tracking, structured prompt organization, and explicit refusal mechanisms, while maintaining our superior SELF-DISCOVER + CRITIC reasoning framework and advanced confidence calibration systems.
+**Phase 3 Enhancement (2025):** SAM has been significantly enhanced with Phase 3 features including hybrid search & ranking engines, refactored citation systems with direct metadata access, and an advanced Memory Control Center with real-time filtering and analytics.
+These enhancements build upon our selective LongBioBench integration while maintaining our superior SELF-DISCOVER + CRITIC reasoning framework and advanced confidence calibration systems.

 1. Introduction
 Large Language Models (LLMs) offer impressive performance but are often impractical in resource-constrained or offline environments.
 SAM addresses this gap by serving as a compact, locally deployable AI analyst that can ingest and reason over domain-specific data with transparency and context awareness.

 2. System Architecture Overview

-Model Base: DeepSeek-R1-0528-Qwen3-8B (Q4_K_M quantization via GGUF), locally served via Ollama
+**Model Base:** DeepSeek-R1-0528-Qwen3-8B (Q4_K_M quantization via GGUF), locally served via Ollama

-Chat Interface: Streamlit UI supporting document upload, enhanced Q&A, summarization, and memory inspection
+**Chat Interface:** Streamlit UI supporting document upload, enhanced Q&A, summarization, and memory inspection

-Memory Engine: Vector-augmented memory with semantic search, quality ranking, and source-linked citations
+**Memory Engine:** Vector-augmented memory with hybrid search, quality ranking, and enhanced citation systems

+**Phase 3 Enhancements:**
+- **Hybrid Search & Ranking Engine:** Multi-strategy search with semantic similarity, recency scoring, and confidence weighting
+- **Enhanced Citation System:** Direct metadata access with granular source attribution and transparency scoring
+- **Memory Control Center:** Real-time filtering, source analysis, and interactive configuration controls

-Routing Logic: Intelligent dispatch of queries to appropriate strategies (memory search, summarization, chat)
+**Routing Logic:** Intelligent dispatch of queries to appropriate strategies (memory search, summarization, chat)

-Configurable Modes: Default solo-agent operation with unlockable swarm-based collaboration
+**Configurable Modes:** Default solo-agent operation with unlockable swarm-based collaboration

 3. Enhancement Mechanisms
 SAM achieves state-of-the-art reasoning and error resilience for a compact model through the following mechanisms: